 Figure 14 – Push and Pull Hybrid Scheduling

-The advantage of PPH is that it can eliminate congestion and packet lost due to incast oversubscription.
-Current data center networks are unable to avoid packet loss caused by incast congestion without applying a heavy hammer (PFC) that ripples across the network, spreading congestion.
+The advantage of PPH is that it can eliminate congestion and packet loss due to incast oversubscription.
+Current data center networks are unable to avoid packet loss caused by incast congestion without deploying PFC.
+Unfortunately, PFC ripples across the network, spreading congestion and creating additional performance problems such as unfairness due to head-of-line blocking.
 With PPH, the traditional push approach is used when possible, but as soon as incast congestion exists, the traffic is scheduled to match the available resources.
 Thus, similarly to LPS, PPH also reduces the frequency of activation of both PFC and ECN-based end-to-end congestion control.

 Standardization Considerations

-Two important standards development organizations for the future technologies discussed above are the IEEE 802 LAN/MAN Standards Committee and the Internet Engineering Task Force (IETF).
+Two important standards development organizations for the future technologies discussed previously are the IEEE 802 LAN/MAN Standards Committee and the Internet Engineering Task Force (IETF).

 The IEEE 802 LAN/MAN Standards Committee develops and maintains networking standards and recommended practices for local, metropolitan, and other area networks, using an open and accredited process, and advocates them on a global basis.
-The most relevant and widely used standards are for Ethernet, Bridging and Virtual Bridged LANs.
+The most relevant and widely used standards are for Ethernet, Bridging, and Virtual Bridged LANs.
 The IEEE 802.1 Working Group provides the focus for Bridging and Virtual Bridged LANs.

 The Internet Engineering Task Force (IETF) is the premier Internet standards body, developing open standards through open processes.
-The IETF is a large open international community of network designers, operators, vendors, and researchers concerned with the evolution of the Internet architecture and the smooth operation of the Internet.
-The technical work of the IETF is done in Working Groups, which are organized by topic into several Areas.
-The most relevant IETF Areas for the future technologies discussed above are likely the Internet Area (int), the Routing Area (rgt) and the Transport Area (tsv).
+The IETF is a large open international community of network designers, operators, vendors, and researchers concerned with the evolution of the architecture and the smooth operation of the Internet.
+The technical work of the IETF is done in working groups, which are organized by topic into several areas.
+The most relevant IETF Areas for the future technologies discussed above are likely the Internet Area (int), the Routing Area (rgt), and the Transport Area (tsv).

-The IEEE 802 and IETF have a long history of working together on developing inter-related standards and technology.
-A standing coordination function between the Internet Architecture Board (IAB) of the IETF and the leadership of the IEEE 802 Working Groups is currently place [23].
+IEEE 802 and IETF have a long history of working together on developing inter-related standards and technology.
+A standing coordination function between the Internet Architecture Board (IAB) of the IETF and the leadership of the IEEE 802 Working Groups is currently in place [23].
 Traditionally these two organizations were aligned by layers of the ISO stack, where IEEE 802 focused on layer 2 and IETF on layer 3 and above.
 The lines have blurred over the years, but the two organizations have continued to work together, sharing information and developing unique and valuable standards.

 Virtual Input Queuing is a switch architectural implementation detail.
 The IEEE 802.1 Working Group would be the most relevant standards organization to address the specification of this technology.
 However, the IEEE 802.1 Working Group strives to provide implementation flexibility and prefers to specify observable external behavior.
-When necessary, examples of how packet queuing and scheduling are discussed in Std IEEE 802.1Q, so it could be conceivable that an amendment to this standard could be provided to describe the desired lossless and non-blocking behavior.
+When necessary, examples of how packet queuing and scheduling are discussed in IEEE Std 802.1Q, so it could be conceivable that an amendment to this standard could be developed to describe the desired lossless and non-blocking behavior.

-Dynamic Virtual Lanes needs to specify how traffic flows causing congestion are identified and how packets of those flows are classified and queued within a switch.
+Dynamic Virtual Lanes need to specify how traffic flows causing congestion are identified and how packets of those flows are classified and queued within a switch.
 Additionally, a protocol to signal congestion to an upstream peer is required.
 The IEEE 802.1 Working Group would be the most relevant standards organization to address this technology.
 The Transport area of the IETF would have interest in understanding the interplay of DVL with their end-to-end congestion control protocols such as Explicit Congestion Notification (ECN).
 DVL marks congestion fields in the layer 3 headers of congested packets in order to cooperate with protocols from the IETF.